useshortcut/spymemcached/README.markdown

 # Building

-AmazonElastiCacheClusterClient can be compiled using Apache Ant by running the following
+Amazon ElastiCache Cluster Client can be compiled using Apache Ant by running the following
 command:

     ant